pycom/pycom-documentation/content/updatefirmware/ota.md

 ## Pybytes
 1. Go to your device (make sure it is connected to the platform!)
 2. Click on the configuration tab
-3. Use the OTA firmware update tool here hello
+3. Use the OTA firmware update tool there

 ## Method A